Office Timeline – free timeline maker

 • Deployment & Launch: Deployment setup, training, documentation

-This doesn't need to be perfect—it's a logical skeleton to hang your plan on.
+This doesn't need to be perfect.
+It's a logical skeleton to hang your plan on.

 Step 3: Build your Excel structure